mlatcl/mlatcl.github.io/_availableprojects/latent-probabilistic-models-for-structure-learning-in-massively-missing-data.md

   - neil-d-lawrence
 published: 2022-10-24
 student_learn: >-
-  T﻿he student will have to learn the foundations of probabilistic modelling and latent variable models both mathematically and develop dexterity with coding them up in pytorch  or any other probabilistic programming framework.
+  The student will have to learn the foundations of probabilistic modelling and latent variable models both mathematically and develop dexterity with coding them up in pytorch  or any other probabilistic programming framework.
 They will also learn about the key models in literature in this space.

-  C﻿omparative benchmarks:
+  Comparative benchmarks:

   \-﻿ VAEs for partially missing data: https://arxiv.org/pdf/1807.03653.pdf